dannyk96/StorageScaleVM/Instructions.md

 | 81  | Triggers      | 2* mmcrfileset (limit 1024 files(, 850*touch , 950*touch |
 | 99  | Quota limits with the cli | mmcheckquota, cli/runtask QUOTA |

-# consider here the possibility of disabling the IBM demos, or at least adding a substitue set of my own?
+_Consider here the possibility of disabling the IBM demos, or at least adding a substitue set of my own?_